Frager/Deep-Neuroevolution-In-SC2LE/README.md

 They don't have to be on the same machine, but they will need to be able to connect to the same
 broker/backend specified in celery_app.py

+It can be useful to run `python purge_tasks.py` to clean up the broker from leftover tasks after finishing an experiment and/or before running a new experiment

 It is recommended to use Docker when running everything on one machine:
 	Crate custom network `$ docker network create network_name`
 	Create persistent volume `$ docker volume create deep_ne_volume`